Bx25 and Bx26 buses: Route description

+School trippers

+When school is in session, two westbound Bx26 trips originate at J.H.S.
+144 Michelangelo at Lodovick/Allerton Avenues.
+They depart at 2:15 and 2:55pm and terminate at White Plains Road.
+Another Bx26 bus departs at 2:25pm from a school complex in western Co-Op City.
+This trip heads to Bartow Avenue via Baychester Avenue and operates the full westbound route.

 History

 The Bx26 began in 1928, under the Bx17 designation.
 On July 1, 1974, the Bx17 was extended from Allerton Avenue-Westervelt Avenue to its current terminus in Co-op City and extended from Allerton Avenue-White Plains Road to its current terminus in Bedford Park.

 On February 19, 1984, as part of the Bronx bus revamp, the Bx17 was renamed to the Bx26.
 Service on the Bedford Park branch originally ran all times except late nights, but was reduced to only run during weekday rush hours, early weekend mornings and late evenings only in December 1991.
 Due to the Bx26 and Bx28 having complicated service patterns, in March 2000, the MTA proposed simplifying both of them.
 Service to Fordham Center would be replaced by the Bx28 and all Bx26 would run to/from Paul Avenue/Lehman College in Bedford Park; Bx26 Asch Loop bypass service that ran to the southern portion of Co-op City during rush hours would also be re-designated as the Bx25 to reduce rider confusion.
 These changes took place on September 10, 2000.
 On June 25, 2010, due to a budget crisis, Bx26 service to Sections 1-2-3 were discontinued, and all Bx26 service was rerouted to serve Asch Loop, alongside the discontinuation of the Bx25.

 In 2017, the MTA released its Fast Forward Plan, aimed at speeding up mass transit services.
 As part of the program, a draft plan for a reorganization of Bronx bus routes was proposed in draft format in June 2019, with a final version published in October 2019.
 The draft plan proposed the truncation of the Bx26 to Asch Loop, with the Bx23 taking over all Co-op City inter-section service.
 The final plan removed this and instead proposed reinstating the Bx25, but it would serve sections 1-2-3 instead of Asch Loop and have its eastern terminus at Bay Plaza.
 Due to the COVID-19 pandemic in New York City, the changes were halted for over a year.
 The modification took place on June 26, 2022.